 The Great Western Railway first produced what was to become their iconic standard goods brake van early in the 20th. century.
 They retained the style, with refinements, up to and into nationalisation.
 The design gives quite a commodious van with a large heated cabin and a covered veranda at one end.
 A disadvantage from the guard's point of view was having to operate the handbrake and sanding gear in this area, away from the heated interior!

-Built to GWR Diagram AA13 (we understand in 1913 and possibly within Lot 817), 17908 is one of 275 to this design built between 1913 and 1918 at Swindon.
+Built to GWR Diagram AA13 (we understand in 1913 and as one of 50 under Lot 757), 17908 is one of 275 to this design built between 1913 and 1918 at Swindon.
 It is a 20 Ton goods brake van with handbrake only and known by the telegraphic code "Toad".
 This van has the cabin side timbered to floor level.
 In later vans, the planking below waistline was replaced by steel sheet.

 GWR practice was to allocate brake vans to certain runs, and this one spent much time based at Cardiff.
 Traces of GW-style "Cardiff" lettering were discovered under layers of paint, while the BR paintwork showed the van as "Cardiff R.U.", indicating a regular working to Salisbury.